getsentry/craft/docs/src/content/docs/github-actions.md

 ### How It Works

-1. **Generates the changelog** - Runs `craft changelog --pr <number>` to generate the upcoming changelog
+1. **Generates the changelog** - Runs `craft changelog --pr <number> --format json` to generate the upcoming changelog with metadata
 2. **Fetches PR info** - Gets PR title, body, labels, and base branch from GitHub API
-3. **Computes merge base** - Determines the merge base to exclude unmerged PR commits
+3. **Categorizes the PR** - Matches the PR to changelog categories based on labels and commit patterns
+4. **Suggests version bump** - Based on matched categories with semver fields (major/minor/patch)
-4. **Highlights PR entries** - The current PR is rendered with blockquote style (displayed with a left border in GitHub)
+5. **Highlights PR entries** - The current PR is rendered with blockquote style (displayed with a left border in GitHub)
-5. **Posts a comment** - Creates or updates a comment on the PR with the changelog preview
+6. **Posts a comment** - Creates or updates a comment on the PR with the changelog preview
-6. **Auto-updates** - The comment is automatically updated when you update the PR (push commits, edit title/description, or change labels)
+7. **Auto-updates** - The comment is automatically updated when you update the PR (push commits, edit title/description, or change labels)

 ### Example Comment